Mein Kampf in Arabic: Suez Crisis

 In a speech to the United Nations immediately following the Suez Crisis in 1956, Israeli Foreign Minister Golda Meir claimed that the Arabic translation of Mein Kampf was found in Egyptian soldiers' knapsacks.
 In the same speech she also described Gamal Abdel Nasser as a "disciple of Hitler who was determined to annihilate Israel".
-Arabic kitbag editions entitled Mein Kampf by Hitler, Hitler and Nazism were found among personal possessions of some Egpytian officers captured by Israeli during the crisis.
+Arabic kitbag editions entitled Mein Kampf by Hitler, Hitler and Nazism were found among personal possessions of some Egyptian officers captured by Israeli during the crisis.
 The editions, published by the Beirut Printing and Publishing House in 1952, 1954, and 1955 and translated by Louis el Haj, included extracts of Mein Kampf and photographs of Hitler and Nazi rallies in Nuremberg.
-British undersecretary of war Julian Amery stated on 12 February 1957 that while British troops found no Arabic copies, Mein Kampf "seemed to have been in fairly general circulation amopng officers of the Egyptian Army."
+British undersecretary of war Julian Amery stated on 12 February 1957 that while British troops found no Arabic copies, Mein Kampf "seemed to have been in fairly general circulation among officers of the Egyptian Army."

-1963 translation
+Louis al-Hajj translation

-A new translation was published in 1963, translated by Luis al-Haj.
+Louis al-Hajj published a translation from French into Arabic of fragments of the book in 1963.
 Some authors claim that al-Hajj was a Nazi war criminal originally named Luis Heiden who fled to Egypt after World War II.
-However, Arabic sources and more recent publications identify him as Louis al-Hajj (لويس الْحاج), a translator and writer from Lebanon, who later became the editor in chief of the newspaper al-Nahar (النَّهار) in Beirut, and who translated parts of Mein Kampf from French into Arabic in 1963.
-Al-Hajj’s translation contains only fragments of Hitler’s 800-page book.
+However, Arabic sources and more recent publications identify him as a translator and writer from Lebanon, who later became the editor in chief of the newspaper al-Nahar (النَّهار) in Beirut.

 1995 edition

-The book was republished in 1995 by Bisan Publishers in Beirut.
+The Louis al-Hajj edition was republished in 1995 by Bisan Publishers in Beirut.

 As of 2002, news dealers on Edgware Road in central London, an area with a large Arab population, were selling the translation.
 In 2005, the Intelligence and Terrorism Information Center, an Israeli think tank, confirmed the continued sale of the Bisan edition in bookstores in Edgware Road.
 In 2007, an Agence France-Presse reporter interviewed a bookseller at the Cairo International Book Fair who stated that he had sold many copies of Mein Kampf.

 Gaza war

 In an interview with the BBC on November 11, 2023, during the Gaza war, President Isaac Herzog claimed to have obtained an Arabic copy of Mein Kampf from Gaza.
 IDF soldiers reported finding it in a children's room in Gaza, used as a base by Hamas fighters.
 The contents of the book included notes in Arabic written in marker.
 Marc Owen Jones, an associate professor at Hamad Bin Khalifa University, characterized the supposed finding of Mein Kampf in Gaza as "an attempt to bolster the narrative that Palestinian children are being filled with hate, are beyond redemption and are thus valid targets for killing."

-In 2024 and 2025, the IDF claimed to have found copies of Mein Kampf in Arabic.
+In 2024, the IDF claimed to have found copies of Mein Kampf in Arabic.

+During a raid on a Hamas-affiliated charity in Hebron in October 2025, IDF forces reportedly discovered Arabic copies of Adolf Hitler’s Mein Kampf alongside evidence of financial ties to Hamas.